Altice USA, Inc. (NYSE:ATUS) Director Sells $19,728,061.50 in Stock

 Alt S.A.R.L.
 Next also recently made the following trade(s):

-Separately, UBS Group downgraded shares of Altice USA from a “buy” rating to a “neutral” rating and reduced their target price for the stock from $4.00 to $2.00 in a report on Friday, August 2nd.
-Six equities research analysts have rated the stock with a sell rating, three have given a hold rating and one has issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company has an average rating of “Hold” and an average price target of $1.97.
+Separately, UBS Group lowered shares of Altice USA from a “buy” rating to a “neutral” rating and dropped their price objective for the company from $4.00 to $2.00 in a research report on Friday, August 2nd.
+Six analysts have rated the stock with a sell rating, three have issued a hold rating and one has issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $1.97.

 Altice USA, Inc, together with its subsidiaries, provides broadband communications and video services in the United States, Canada, Puerto Rico, and the Virgin Islands.
 It offers broadband, video, telephony, and mobile services to residential and business customers.
 The company's video services include delivery of broadcast stations and cable networks; over the top services; video-on-demand, high-definition channels, digital video recorder, and pay-per-view services; and platforms for video programming through mobile applications.